adrienne/alt_MultiField.ee_addon/README.markdown

   	       	   alt-multifield-input-type-url">
 	</li>

-Therefore, the following style will target your field's label:
+Therefore, the following style will target your field's elements:

-	.alt-multi-field-breakfast-field label {
+	.alt-multifield-breakfast-field label {
 		font-style: italic;
+	}

+	.alt-multifield-breakfast-field input {
+		border: 0;
+		border-bottom: 1px solid #900;
+	}

+Which on the Publish page will be automatically turned into:

+	#alt-multifield-field_id_2 .alt-multifield-breakfast-field label {
+		font-style: italic;
+	}

+	#alt-multifield-field_id_2 .alt-multifield-breakfast-field input {
+		border: 0;
+		border-bottom: 1px solid #900;
 	}

 **NOTE: Define one selector rule at a time to ensure the ID is correctly prefixed to each style declaration.**